An Efficient Stochastic Subgradient Method for the Global Placement Problem in Very Large-Scale Integration Circuits: Introduction

 Existing smooth models, while exhibiting high computational efficiency, suffer from limitations in accuracy due to their reliance on smooth approximations.
 This limitation becomes particularly pronounced in large-scale designs, where approximation errors can accumulate and lead to suboptimal solutions and additional adjustment costs.
-On the other hand, nonsmooth models can accurately represent the original structure of the HPWL, but their non-differentiable objective functions and constraints make conventional gradient-based optimization methods inapplicable.
+On the other hand, nonsmooth models can accurately represent the original structure of the HPWL, but their nondifferentiable objective functions and constraints make conventional gradient-based optimization methods inapplicable.
 Therefore, the core motivation of our research is to design a solution algorithm that preserves the accuracy of HPWL representation while handling nondifferentiable points and maintaining high computational efficiency.
+In recent years, a growing line of work has explored enhancing global placement with high-performance computing and data-driven methods.
+GPU-based frameworks such as DREAMPlace~3.0~\cite{gu2020dreamplace} and Xplace~\cite{liu2023xplace} exploit parallel modeling and neural components to achieve scalable and high-quality placement.
+More recently, transferable learning has been introduced through graph neural networks, as in TransPlace~\cite{hou2025transplace}, which leverages placement knowledge across designs.
+Beyond these, large language models (LLMs) have been applied to automatically discover optimization algorithms and heuristics~\cite{yao2025evolution,sun2025automatically}, pointing to an emerging paradigm of AI-driven automation in placement research.